-A Manager or Director may reconsider a decision or order made by a Board officer in any of these circumstances, and may also reweigh the evidence and substitute his or her own judgment for that of the Board officer.
+A Board officer, Manager or Director may only reconsider a decision or order where appropriate based on applicable law and policy, and the merits and justice of the case.
+A Board officer, Manager or Director may reweigh the evidence and substitute his or her own judgment for that of the initial decision-maker.